Car Accident Lawyers Sunshine Coast | Trilby Misso

 During this initial conversation, we will:

-• Have a chat about the circumstances and nature of your injury.
+• Have a chat about your circumstances.

-• Give you an approximate indication of your eligibility to make a WorkCover claim, or a claim for compensation through other means.
+• Give you an approximate indication of your eligibility for compensation.

 • Explain, in simple terms, how our process works.
-We will answer any questions you have about fees, the legal process, and anything else you’re unsure about relating to your injury.
+We will answer any questions you have about fees, the legal process, and anything else you’re unsure about relating to your circumstances.

 We understand that taking legal action can be stressful, and we’ll do all we can to ease your concerns.